informalsystems/hermes/guide/src/config.md

 * __strategy__: Specify the strategy to be used by the relayer.
 Currently only `naive` is supported

 * __log_level__: Specify the verbosity for the relayer logging output.
 Valid options are 'error', 'warn', 'info', 'debug', 'trace'.
 Default value is `info`.
+For more information on parametrizing the log output, see the section [help/log-level][log-level].

 Here's an example for the `global` section: